Grant Ward (Marvel Cinematic Universe): Reception

 Dalton won for 'Male Breakout Star' at the 2014 Teen Choice Awards.
 The character of Grant Ward garnered a fan following, with a group known as the "Ward Warriors" often using the hashtag "StandWithWard" on social media.
 Dalton was surprised that people "seem to be standing with Ward no matter what he does....there are people out there who just seem to be following this character wherever he goes.
-I think that’s brilliant....There isn’t any character like him on the show, and I would say even within the Marvel canon."
+I think that's brilliant....There isn't any character like him on the show, and I would say even within the Marvel canon."
 As a "shoutout" to these fans, Palamas says, "I will always stand with Ward" in the second-season finale, which Dalton called "a testament to the fans, this incredibly loyal fanbase that has now influenced the script of our show."
+He was also nominated for Choice TV: Villain at the 2016 Teen Choice Awards.

 Other appearances

 Comics

 Grant Ward made his comic book debut in All-New, All-Different Marvel Point One #1 (December 2015), created by Marc Guggenheim and German Peralta.
 He is seen working closely with Phil Coulson on infiltrating Gorgon's Hydra.
 He manages to pass himself off as a Hydra supporter after protecting Gorgon from one of Iron Man's repulsor blasts.
 However, Ward ends up genuinely joining Hydra and shoots Maria Hill, but Hill had caught on and replaced herself with a Life Model Decoy.

 He next showed up stealing a Quantum Drive, which was eventually bought by John Walker and returned to S.H.I.E.L.D.
 Out of desperation, he kidnaps Coulson and his telepathic girlfriend Lola Daniels and forces her to read Coulson's mind.
 He uses the information to give Hydra the plans to create armored suits.
 Ward and Coulson later fight, with Ward killing Lola, but Coulson apprehends him.

 When Elektra rejoins S.H.I.E.L.D., she brings Ward back onto the team.
-Although she places a collar with an explosive device on him to ensure his loyalty.
+However, she places a collar with an explosive device on him to ensure his loyalty.

 Another version of Grant Ward briefly appears during the "Secret Wars" storyline.
-This character is a low-ranking member of Hydra residing in the Battleworld domain of the Hydra Empire and does not appear to be related to or associated with the more familiar Grant Ward.
+He is a low-ranking member of Hydra residing in the Battleworld domain of the Hydra Empire and does not appear to be related to or associated with the more familiar Grant Ward.